Robotics at Poly

 So why was Brooklyn Poly so far behind in robotics research compared to other similar universities?
 Could it have been that they were late to the robotics investment party because the school was struggling financially and had just gone through a 1973 merger that combined two struggling institutions (Contributors, 2023)?
 Because Brooklyn Poly operated at a deficit until 1980, under tight budget constraints before the merger with NYU again, it is highly likely that Brooklyn Poly simply was not able to make large investments as other schools were, despite its age and reputation.
 However, after the second merger with NYU, the makerspace was built, labs were installed in 2008, and Poly entered into an affiliation, which was finalized in 2014 (W. Arenson, 2008).

-Before we delve into the history of robotics at Brooklyn Poly, let us first investigate exactly what a robot is and why we care.
+However, what is a robot, and why should we care?
 Humans have been trying to figure out ways to do less work since the dawn of time.
 If a machine can do it for me, why would I?
-Machines can also perform a variety of tasks that humans can’t, such as working in environments too dangerous for us or working continuously on projects without fatigue.
+Machines can also perform a variety of tasks that humans cannot, such as working in environments too dangerous for us or working continuously on projects without fatigue.
+From the first automated loom to the modern robot vacuum cleaner (Thompson, 2021), humans have been trying to innovate “robots” since the 1800s.
+Robots nowadays are a major part of human innovation and contribute significantly to manufacturing/factory work, medical surgery, farming, and sanitation (Brodowicz, 2026).

-(Thompson, 2021)
+Amazon Warehouse Robots (Thompson, 2021)

 So why would investigating a university’s history of robotics matter?
 Considering that robotics is now a large part of modern society, and around “$90 billion worth of funding has gone into the robotics industry since 2019,” it is important to analyze when top universities began training individuals in robotics, as that likely contributed to the trend of innovation and advancement in current robotics technology (Ledenkof, 2024).